-American Depositary Shares
+17,500,000 American Depositary Shares

-Representing Class A Ordinary Shares
+Representing 70,000,000 Class A Ordinary Shares

-Agora, Inc. is offering American depositary shares, or ADSs.
+Agora, Inc. is offering 17,500,000 American depositary shares, or ADSs.
 This is our initial public offering and no public market currently exists for our ADSs or Class A ordinary shares.
-Each ADS represents of our Class A ordinary shares, par value US\$0.0001 per share.
-It is currently estimated that the initial public offering price per ADS will be between US\$ and US\$.
+Each ADS represents four of our Class A ordinary shares, par value US\$0.0001 per share.

-We intend to apply for the listing of our ADSs on the under the symbol "."
+The ADSs have been approved for listing on the Nasdaq Global Select Market under the symbol "API."

 We are an "emerging growth company" under applicable U.S. federal securities laws and are eligible for reduced public company reporting requirements.
-Following the completion of this offering, we will be a "controlled company" as defined under the listing rules because our chief executive officer will beneficially own all of our issued and outstanding Class B ordinary shares, representing more than 50% of our total voting power.
+Upon the completion of this offering and the concurrent private placement, we will be a "controlled company" as defined under the Nasdaq Stock Market corporate governance rules because our chief executive officer will beneficially own all of our issued and outstanding Class B ordinary shares, representing more than 50% of our total voting power.

-Investing in our ADSs involves risks.
+Investing in our ADSs involves risk ks.
 See "Risk Factors" beginning on page 20.

-PRICE US\$ PER ADS

-Price to Public Underwriting Discounts and Commissions (1) Proceeds to Us
+PRICE U S\$20.00 PER ADS Price to Public Underwriting Discounts and Commissions(1) Proceeds to Us Per ADS US\$20.00 US\$1.40 US\$18.60 Total US\$350,000,000 LIS\$24 500 000 LIS\$325 500 000

-Per ADS US\$ US\$ US\$

-Total US\$ US\$ US\$

-$(1) \quad See \ ''Underwriters" \ beginning \ on \ page \ 178 \ of \ this \ prospectus \ for \ additional \ information \ regarding \ underwriting \ compensation.$
+(1) See "Underwriters" beginning on page 193 of this prospectus for additional information regarding underwriting compensation.

-We have granted the underwriters the right to purchase up to an additional less underwriting discounts and commissions.

-ADSs to cover over-allotments at the initial public offering price,
+We have granted the underwriters the right to purchase up to an additional 2,625,000 ADSs to cover over-allotments at the initial public offering price, less underwriting discounts and commissions.